henrysky/milkyway_plot/README.rst

 .. image:: https://github.com/henrysky/milkyway_plot/blob/master/readme_images/example_plot_gaia.png?raw=true

-You can set the coord to ``galactic`` to plot observation from Gaia
+You can set the coord to ``galactic`` to plot observation from Gaia.
+Please notice if you are using astropy's galactocentric transformation, they will transform to a left handed frame, you have to set x = -x to flip it to right handed which is also the expectation of ``mw_plot``

 .. code:: python